 This puzzled me about myself for a long time.
 Why would somebody who tends to be fairly quiet, who actually loves spending time alone, who tends to listen more than he talks, why would that person become a performer?

 But I don’t see it that way.
 The description that makes sense to me is that introverts go inward to understand their experiences, say through reflection and contemplation.
 That’s where they get their energy.
 Extroverts, on the other hand, go outward, say through conversation.

 For me this rings true.
 I take time alone to think things over, to integrate experiences, etc. I am not antisocial; usually I like people.
 And I do not want to change these qualities about myself.

-Very often it is from time alone that I get ideas for what I want to write about.
-And then I want to share them with people.
+Very often, from time alone, I get ideas for what I want to write about.
+Then, I want to share what I wrote with other people.
 So, I perform.
 Writing songs is the best way I know to share what I learn from being alone.
-Performing is a great way to share it.
+Performing is a great way to share my songs.

 I think of it as an internal world (maybe we all have one?).
 It’s where my inner thoughts and feelings exist.
 It’s like a landscape, or a conversation that I have with myself.
 I can talk about it, but a much better way for me to share what I find there is through songs.
-I find that when a song is working, it’s like thinking and feeling at the same time.
+When a song is working, it’s like thinking and feeling at the same time.
 My goal is to share that inner world in a way that other people might connect to.

 In many ways people are different.
 The things we love, things we don’t love, things we want or don’t want.
-But we are likely to have things in common, things we share.
+But even so, we are likely to have things in common, things we share.
 The hope of a new-day, a sunrise.
 The sadness of a break-up or a death, the loss of a loved one.
-The joy of new life, and of family.
+The difficulties of hard times; and the joy of new life, and of loving family.